robhogan/dynamodb-geo.js/README.md

 [![npm version](https://badge.fury.io/js/dynamodb-geo.svg)](https://badge.fury.io/js/dynamodb-geo) [![CircleCI](https://circleci.com/gh/rh389/dynamodb-geo.js.svg?style=shield)](https://circleci.com/gh/rh389/dynamodb-geo.js)

+# Geo Library for Amazon DynamoDB using AWS sdk v3

+Thanks [rh389/dynamodb-geo.js][dynamodb-geo], this project is a port from it and using the aws sdk v3.
+It also upgrades the library to the latest, exports all types, and replace the test library with jest.
+It's just for my personal interests.

 # Geo Library for Amazon DynamoDB

 This project is an unofficial port of [awslabs/dynamodb-geo][dynamodb-geo], bringing creation and querying of geospatial data to Node JS developers using [Amazon DynamoDB][dynamodb].